madelinefruin/Tutorial/TEMPLATE.md

   }
 </code></pre>

-- `Serial.begin(115200)` sets up communication with the serial monitor for real-time data output
+- `Serial.begin(115200)` sets up communication with the serial monitor for real-time data output.
-- `pinMode` This should configures the ADC pin as an input to read the voltage of the circuit
+- `pinMode` This should configures the ADC pin as an input to read the voltage of the circuit.

 <pre><code class = "language-C"> //loop
   void loop() {